On the subregular $J$-rings of Coxeter systems: Abstract

 \section{Abstract}

-Let $(W,S)$ be an arbitrary Coxeter system, and let $J$ be the asymptotic Hecke algebra associated to $(W,S)$ via Kazhdan-Lusztig polynomials by Lusztig.
-We study a subalgebra $J_C$ of $J$ corresponding to the subregular cell $C$ of $W$ and prove a factorization theorem that allows us to compute products in $J_C$ without inputs from Kazhdan-Lusztig theory.
-We discuss two applications of this result.
-First, we describe $J_C$ in terms of the Coxeter diagram of $(W,S)$ in the case $(W,S)$ is simply-laced, and deduce more connections between the diagram and $J_C$ in some other cases.
-Second, we prove that for certain specific Coxeter systems, some subalgebras of $J_C$ are {free fusion rings} in the sense of \cite{Banica}, thereby connecting the algebras to {compact quantum groups} arising in operator algebra theory.
+We recall Lusztig's construction of the asymptotic Hecke algebra $J$ of a Coxeter system $(W,S)$ via the Kazhdan--Lusztig basis of the corresponding Hecke algebra.
+The algebra $J$ has a direct summand $J_E$ for each two-sided Kazhdan--Lusztig cell of $W$, and we study the summand $J_C$ corresponding to a particular cell $C$ called the subregular cell.
+We develop a combinatorial method involving truncated Clebsch--Gordan rules to compute $J_C$ without using the Kazhdan--Lusztig basis.
+As applications, we deduce some connections between $J_C$ and the Coxeter diagram of $W$, and we show that for certain Coxeter systems $J_C$ contains subalgebras that are free fusion rings in the sense of \cite{Banica}, thereby connecting the subalgebras to {compact quantum groups} arising from operator algebra theory. \keywords{Coxeter groups \and Hecke algebras \and Kazhdan--Lusztig cells \and Verlinde algebras\and compact quantum groups \and fusion rings} \subclass{22F55 \and 17B37 \and 16T20 \and 81R50}